-• To open a document select a document from the list and click the open button document will be opened by your computers default program for opening that kind of document.
+• To open a document select a document from the list and click the open button click the document).
+The document will be opened by your computers default program for opening that kind of document.

 To add a document click the add button The following dialog will open: